Timajh Parker-Rivera

-Timajh Parker-Rivera (born February 9, 1994) is an American-Puerto Rican professional basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
+Timajh Parker-Rivera (born February 9, 1994) is an American-Puerto Rican professional basketball player for the Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).
 He played college basketball at Towson University, and was selected by Cariduros de Fajardo with the fourth overall pick in the 2020 BSN draft.
 Internationally he represents the Puerto Rico national team.

 Early life

 Parker-Rivera was rated by ESPN as the second-best player in Connecticut for the 2012 high school class.
 He won two consecutive state championships, and earned two all-state selections.
 He was named MVP in 2010 after averaging 17.2 points per game and 10.1 rebounds per game and was invited to the Reebok All-American camp in 2011.

 College career

 As a freshman in 2012-2013, Parker-Rivera averaged 2.8 points per game and 3.1 rebounds per game in 15.3 minutes per game.
 As a sophomore he started all 36 games, averaging 6.2 points per game and 5.2 rebounds per game.
 As a junior, Parker-Rivera started 31 of 32 games, offering a senior a chance to start on Senior Night.
 He averaged 7.1 points per game and 5.9 rebounds per game.

 As a senior, he started all 33 games.
 He averaged 6.7 points per game and 6.6 rebounds per game, along with 1.2 blocks per game.
 He was named to the Colonial Athletic Association All-Defensive team.

 During his senior season, Parker-Rivera became the all-time program leader in victories (75) and games played (132).
 He is also sixth all-time in blocked shots (128) and seventh in rebounding (687).